metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_role_v6_manifest.md

 Optional:

-- `mode` (String) Mode is the type of extension to be used -- currently critical-option is not supported
+- `mode` (String) Mode is the type of extension to be used -- currently critical-option is not supported.
+0 is 'extension'.
 - `name` (String) Name specifies the key to be used in the cert extension.
 - `type` (String) Type represents the certificate type being extended, only ssh is supported at this time.
+0 is 'ssh'.
 - `value` (String) Value specifies the value to be used in the cert extension.